 When you upload an image via WordPress it will, by default, create three additional image files: a thumbnail, medium-sized and large-sized image.
 That is useful, as it enables your WordPress install to serve relatively small images (which makes web pages load faster).
 It also means that you don’t have to worry about the size of the original image you upload.

 It is also worth noting that some WordPress themes will create lots of additional images files from images you upload.
 Most of these image sizes may never be used, but the images do of course take up space.
-You may be able to limit the number of images that are being created in the theme’s settings.
+You may be able to limit the number of images that are created in the theme’s settings.

 You can see the size of databases on cPanel’s Databases interface.
 If you got a large database then you can check the size of individual tables via phpMyAdmin.
 If you click on the database name in the left-hand pane you get an overview of all tables.
 The last two columns show the Size and Overhead.
 You can click on the header to sort the tables.
 For instance, clicking on the Size header will sort the tables by size.